 Well, I am actually happy I still get to do what makes me happy even though I seriously hope we will be able to travel soon.
 We all have to do our part to continue to flatten the curve though.

-If you have any questions at all about my slow digital nomad life or about the difference between digital nomad and remote worker, drop them in the comments.
+If you have any questions at all about my slow digital nomad life or about the difference between a digital nomad and a remote worker, drop them in the comments.

 Let me know in the comments: